smaristeinar/Feeble-frontend/feeble/README.md

 ## Setup and installation

-1. Clone this repo with git
+1. Clone this repo with git.
 2. Install [Nodejs](https://nodejs.org/en/).
-3. in the terminal write "npm install"
+3. In the terminal write "npm install".
-4. this will install the following packages:
+4. This will install the following packages and apis:
 	* React
 	* ReactRouter
 	* Tailwind
 	* React-Leaflet
 	* leaflet-geosearch
 	* moment
 	* uuid
-5. To start the app write in the terminal "npm start"
+5. To start the app write in the terminal "npm start".
+6. Login  with.
+	* User: kemikal Pass:1234
+7. Enjoy.